Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Linear discretizations of steady-state problems without convection

 \begin{remark}The statement of Theorem~\ref{theo:Delaunay-mesh-laplacian} implies, in connection with Theorem~\ref{thm:algebraic-local-DMP}, that the local DMP is satisfied if and only if the mesh is of XZ-type, with the slight exception concerning edges whose endpoints are both on $\partial\Omega$.
 In addition, Theorems~\ref{theo:Delaunay-mesh-laplacian} and \ref{thm:algebraic-global-DMP} show that the validity of the XZ-criterion implies the global DMP.
 However, in this case, the XZ-criterion is not necessary.
 Indeed, in \cite{DDS05} a two-dimensional example is constructed where the global DMP is satisfied although the mesh is not of XZ-type.
 Nevertheless, in general, if the mesh is not of XZ-type, then the global DMP might be violated as an example in \cite{BKKS09} demonstrates. $\Box$\end{remark}

-\begin{remark} Let $\bbAdI \in \mathbb R^{M\times M}$ denote the $M\times M$ submatrix of the diffusion matrix only considering the non-Dirichlet nodes, this is, the analog of $\bbAI$ in \eqref{system-matrix}.
-Then, $\bbAdI$ is non-singular, since the corresponding bilinear form is coercive with respect to the norm of $H_0^1(\Omega)$. $\Box$\end{remark}
+\begin{remark} Let $\bbAdI \in \mathbb R^{M\times M}$ denote the $M\times M$ submatrix of the diffusion matrix only considering the non-Dirichlet nodes, i.e., the analog of $\bbAI$ in \eqref{system-matrix}.
+Then, $\bbAdI$ is non-singular, since the corresponding bilinear form is elliptic on $H_0^1(\Omega)$. $\Box$\end{remark}